TassioCarmo/havard-cs50x-week1-C/README.md

  Function names should be verbs if the function changes the state of the program, and nouns if they're used to return a certain value.

 C reads uour code top to bottom and if it doesn't see something it before it doesn't exists

+Imprecision, overflow

+int main(void)
+{
+    // Prompt user for x
+    float x = get_float("x: ");

+    // Prompt user for y
+    float y = get_float("y: ");

+    // Divide x by y
+    float z = x / y;
+    //give 2 decimals
+    printf("%.2f\n", z);
+}

+floating-point imprecision

+%.50 = 0.66666668653488159179687500000000000000000000000000

+the inability for computers to represent all possible real numbers with a finite number of bits, like 32 bits for a float